 - Vitamin K– It aids in the production of prothrombin.
 Prothrombin aids in the clotting process and prevention of coccidiosis.
 Vitamin K deficiency can cause hemorrhages in the breasts and leg area, increased blood spots in eggs, and blood clotting problems.

 - Calcium – Poultry birds require calcium in their diet.
-Calcium is necessary for developing and maintaining healthy bones in chickens and the formation of solid eggshells.
+Calcium is essential for chickens’ bone health and the formation of solid eggshells.
 We all know how vital proper calcium levels are for our laying hens.
 You can feel good about giving your chickens a spinach treat because you’re helping them get their daily calcium.
 Your hens will never have difficulty laying eggs with all of this calcium.
 You’ll never know what it’s like to be afraid of soft shell eggs.

 - Carotenoids- Carotenoids make the egg yolk achieve the perfect dark orange color.
 If you’re having trouble getting your eggs to the right color, try feeding spinach.
 Spinach is high in carotenoids, which have been shown to turn egg yolks orange.